vvvv/visualprogramming.net/content/blog/2024/vvvv gamma Releases/6.0/index.md

 ### Send and Receive
 The S and R nodes from the `Primitives` category were renamed to Send (Global) and Receive (Global) and can now be found in the `Control` category.

 This release introduces an additional Send (Local) region and Receive (Local) node that in combination allow you to keep better control of data you send around in your patches.
-Check the following patches in the Help Browser:
+Check the following patch in the Help Browser:

-- HowTo Work with Scoped Values
 - HowTo Send and Receive Values

 ---